MEMORIES AND INFORMATION relating to Home Guard units in STAFFORDSHIRE

 "In a march past before the Lord Lieutenant of Staffordshire were professional workers and manual workers, young men and old men, who typified in striking fashion the patriotism of all sections of the community".

-Please click here to see an image of a unit of the 27th (Walsall) Battalion and information about two of its members, Pte.
-David Reay and Capt.
+Please click here to see an image of a unit of the 27th (Walsall) Battalion and information about three of its members, Pte.
+David Reay, Cpl.
+William Bate Cobb and Capt.
 T.E.
 Mayo.

 There are many references to Walsall in the story of the 32nd (Aldridge) Battalion told elsewhere on this website.
 Click here to find them.